It’s important to get checked for skin cancer and any warning signs. You can do a self-exam or get screened by a dermatologist.

 Most cases of skin cancer are curable when caught early.
 Melanoma is a serious type of skin cancer that tends to spread to other parts of the body when not detected and treated early on.

-Screening for skin cancer involves close examination of the skin.
-Talk to your doctor about your risk for developing skin cancer and whether you should be screened.
+Screening for skin cancer involves a close examination of the skin.
+Talk with your doctor about your risk of developing skin cancer and whether you should be screened.
 You can also make an appointment to see a dermatologist.

 Performing self-exams is a good way to get familiar with your own skin.
-If you notice anything of concern, see your doctor right away.
+If you notice anything of concern, talk with your doctor right away.